RasaHQ/rasa-nlu-examples/docs/docs/classifier/sparselr.md

 ## Configurable Variables

-This classifier supports the same parameters as those that are listed in the [sklearn documentation](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html) (except the warm_start option).
+We classifier supports the same parameters as those that are listed in the [sklearn documentation](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html).
+The only difference is:
+- there is no `warm_start option`
+- the default `class_weight` is "balanced"

 ## Base Usage